rost567/JoinDots_RegressionM/README.md

 This proyect is mainly predicting a future response given historical data.
 **GOAL**
 We are trying to predict the "shares" variable, it has a very wide distribution.
+By conducting a multivariate regression analysis, this analysis seeks to provide insights into the factors that contribute significantly to the variation in the number of shares an article receives.
+This can help content creators, marketers, or publishers understand what aspects of an article are associated with higher or lower levels of engagement.
+So to understand and predict the number of shares for online articles.
+This is achieved through a multivariate regression analysis that considers various features or independent variables associated with each article.
+The project aims to uncover insights into the factors influencing the popularity of online articles and to develop a predictive model that can effectively estimate the number of shares based on these features.
+The analysis may also involve evaluating the performance of the regression model and exploring the relationships between the dependent variable ('shares') and multiple independent variables.

+**INTRODUCTION**
 1. What is the likelihood that a customer will buy a second product from your website if they bought their first more than 6 months ago?
 2. Trend line is a common feature of many business analyses.
 3. How much do purchases increase when ads are shown more often on a homepage?